echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 * Loss in capitalisation between 1-5% {{LOSSINCAP}}
 * Degradation by credit notation agencies {{LOSSINCREDITSCORE}}

-Since the damage is so high, some cyber insurances companies in some countries prefer to pay the ransom to mitigate the damage which has the side effect of funding and encouraging cybercriminals to increase their attacks or pay a ransom to an embargoed country which is illegal!

-Another implication from the COVID crisis is the acceleration of BYOD with the current reliance on remote working which created two types of side effects:
+Another implication from the COVID crisis is the acceleration of BYOD with the current reliance on remote working which created two types of side effects for remote employees, contractors and third parties that need to connect to one or more enterprise networks on a temporary basis:

-* remote employees need to use a VPN an backhaul back to corporate networks, which brings all the risks that VPN may open
+* need to use a VPN access to the corporate network, which brings all the risks that VPN may open
-* remote employees need to access a cloud proxy which requires an agent to be installed on the device to steer the traffic to the right place.
+* need to access a cloud proxy which requires an agent to be installed on the device to steer the traffic to the right place.

-This amplified some complications such as any restrictions on the use of BYOD will also affect contractors and other third parties that need to connect to one or more enterprise networks on a temporary basis.
-In such circumstances, requiring software or custom configurations to be installed on those devices may be problematic (see {{I-D.draft-taddei-smart-cless-introduction}}, especially for contractors that work across multiple organisations.
-Among all mitigation considerations, costs and complexity prevail.
+In such circumstances, requiring software or custom configurations to be installed on those devices may be problematic (see {{I-D.draft-taddei-smart-cless-introduction}}.

+This is why network security solutions are required and this is why ECH preventing the access to the SNI makes it impossible for blue teams to defend (see the next sections for details).

+Finally there is a major lack of manpower in cybersecurity with a lack of professionalization which is not compensated anymore by the vocational aspect of cybersecurity so far.

+All the above conditions are weighing on capabilities to defend, both:

+* Directly: a lack of visibility on a key meta data like the SNI will cause significant issues to enterprises and organizations
+* Indirectly: should ECH happen and should alternative be provided, managing migrations to any alternative not requiring access to the SNI, in these conditions, is undesirable from a timing, resources, capacities and risks perspectives.

 ## Examples of regulatory implications